canonical/backup-operators/docs/tutorial.md

 ## Deploy and integrate S3 storage <a name="deploy-and-integrate-s3"></a>

 The Bacula server charm requires S3-compatible storage as the backup destination.
-For testing, we'll deploy MinIO and use the [ `s3-integrator`](https://charmhub.io/s3-integrator) charm to provide S3 storage.
+For testing, we'll deploy minio and use the [ `s3-integrator`](https://charmhub.io/s3-integrator) charm to provide S3 storage.

-### Deploy MinIO
+### Deploy minio

-We will use Docker to run MinIO.
-Run the following commands **inside the Multipass VM** to install Docker and start MinIO.
+We will use Docker to run minio.
+Run the following commands **inside the Multipass VM** to install Docker and start minio.

 Install Docker: